About the Collaborative

 - University of Washington (2018)

-The seven programs possess both unique and shared strengths in the areas of research, education, and clinical care.
+The nine programs possess both unique and shared strengths in the areas of research, education, and clinical care.
 The Osher Collaborative advances the field of integrative medicine through the sharing of knowledge, resources, and best practices.

 The Coordinating Center